johanndurandsa/HomeAssistant-Waveshare-1.28inch-Round-Touch-LCD-with-ESPHome/README.md

 * **MCU:** ESP32-S3

 ## 🛠 How To Use
-* 1. Prepare your Assets
-** Place the required fonts and images in your local ESPHome directory.
-Your folder structure should look like this:
+1. Prepare your Assets - Place the required fonts and images in your local ESPHome directory.
+2. Configure Secrets - Ensure your secrets.yaml file includes the following keys:
+   a. wifi_ssid: "Your WiFi Name"
+   b. wifi_password: "Your WiFi Password"
+   c. ha_api_key: "Your HA Encryption Key"
+3. Compile and Flash

 ## 📂 File Structure
 To compile successfully, organize your ESPHome folder as follows: